Wonikrobotics-git/allegro_inhand_rotation/README.md

-# allegro-inhand-rotation
+# allegro_inhand_rotation
-Implementation Example of In-Hand Object Rotation using the Allegro Hand V4
+Implementation Example of In-Hand Object Rotation using the Allegro Hand Platforms

-This repository provides an implementation example for in-hand object rotation using the **Allegro Hand V4**.
+This repository provides an implementation example for in-hand object rotation using the **Allegro Hand Platforms**.
 It combines a ROS2-based hardware controller with an AI-driven manipulation algorithm originally developed for in-hand rotation research.

+This implementation currently supports **Allegro Hand V4**, but the software architecture is designed to be modular and extendable.
+As additional robotic hand platforms are developed within our organization, this codebase may be expanded to include **plug-in modules and adapters** for new hardware versions, enabling broader compatibility across future Wonik Robotics hand systems.

 This codebase utilizes:
 - **Allegro Hand ROS2 Controller**